 The Next Step program at MTSU aims to address the needs of this population by working to assist with their core needs as well as address the basics of navigating higher education at MTSU.

 It is our belief that when working to assist anyone, it is important to make sure their most basic needs (food, shelter, health, etc.) are met first.
 Therefore, we work to assist students in this population to connect them with appropriate on-campus and community resources to address those needs in addition to getting them on track for their degree programs at MTSU.

 The mission of Next Step is to encourage and empower former foster, homeless, and independent youth (unaccompanied minors) as they strive to attain higher education while enabling them to sustain and succeed in beyond their college career at MTSU.

 We connect students in this population with on-campus and community resources to best suit their needs.
 We help to connect students with appropriate contacts in various offices and departments across campus that they may have not been aware of before, along with encouraging students to connect with others to make their time here at MTSU as successful as possible.

 Students must complete the form below and provide any requested supporting documentation.
 This documentation will vary depending on situation.
 Categories are outlined on the form, but contact Danielle Rochelle if you have questions.Homeless Verification Form (2122) Homeless Verification Form (2223)

 Helpful Community Resources

-Documents for the Homeless Verfication Form can be mailed, faxed, or emailed using the information below:Danielle Rochelle, c/o MT One Stop
+Documents for the Homeless Verification Form can be brought in person, mailed or emailed (any personal identifiable information must be redacted/blacked out)using the information below:Danielle Rochelle, c/o MT One Stop

 1860 Blue Raider Dr., SSAC 210